• Skip to primary navigation

 About

 Cock-a-leekie soup is a popular soup in Scotland whose history can be traced back to the 16th century.
-It probably originated in France where it was chicken and onion soup.
-The original version had prunes which provide a nice sweetness and a good contrast.
+It probably originated in France, where it was called chicken and onion soup.
+The original version had prunes, which provide a nice sweetness and a good contrast.

-The Scots put their own twist on it by replacing the onions with leeks and adding rice, and sometimes barley to make it heartier.
-It is simple to make and has comforting flavors for an everyday meal.
-It is also commonly served as an appetizer for a Burns supper to celebrate the birthday of Scotland's most famous poet Robert Burns.
+The Scots put their own twist on it by replacing the onions with leeks and adding rice, or sometimes barley, to make it heartier.
+Cock-a-leekie soup is simple to make for an everyday meal, and has comforting flavors.
+It is also commonly served as an appetizer at a Burns supper to celebrate the birthday of Scotland's most famous poet, Robert Burns.

 Why This Recipe Works